anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 If impersonation or delegation is involved, the `protoPayload.authenticationInfo.serviceAccountDelegationInfo.firstPartyPrincipal.principalEmail` field will reveal the email of the first-party principal that has been delegated permissions.
 This can help you understand if a service account was used to impersonate another entity to make these changes.

 By examining these fields, you can gain insights into who made the changes or if a service account was impersonated, which is crucial for security audits and investigations.

+## Persisting in Compute Engine VMs: OS Login

+One way to detect any Persistence in case of OS Login is to check the part where the Persistance vector is being added, in this case it's the Cloud User / Service Account profile.
+While GCP does log instances of users logging into a Instances when OS Login is enabled, it does not log the addition of SSH Public Keys to a Cloud User or Service Account profile.

+This lack of logging creates a blind spot for defenders, making it difficult to track who has added an SSH key and potentially leaving the door open for unauthorized access.
+For attackers, this is a significant advantage, as they can add their SSH keys without triggering any alerts or logs, thereby gaining a stealthy pathway into the system.
+This is a considerable chokepoint for defenders and something that organizations should be aware of when configuring their GCP security settings.